ArthurSonzogni/vim-configuration/README.md

 * in edition mode, type jj to return in normal mode.
 * Clipboard copy and paste : <leader>y, <leader>p (<leader> = \ )

-## Installation

-* Simply clone the repo into your .vim folder
-* move/link the .vimrc  to ~/.vimrc

 ##Plugins added: